Zizo-Jo/DevOps-Note/notes/4-build-tools-and-package-manager-tools.md

 For example a jar file is a artifact.
 Java can produce a jar file or a war file.

-For Gradle: gradle build
+For Gradle: gradle build store dependency/repository file in build.gradle

-For Maven : mvn install
+For Maven : mvn install store dependency/repository file in pom.xml

+Run with java -jar <java.jar>

 #### What is inside a jar file?

 A jar file is a zip file that contains a manifest file and the classes and resources of the application.